saltypie/TimetableProject/README.md

 It is the database where the data will be stored.

-### Environment and Repository Setup
+## Environment and Repository Setup
 Ensure all the commands below are executed.
-To begin the setup to your device.
-Move to the directory in which you would like to clone your project, e.g.,
+To begin the setup to your device, move to the directory in which you would like to clone your project, e.g.,

      C:\Projects
-Begin with cloning the project to your local repository.
+Start with cloning the project to your local repository.

      git clone https://github.com/Philip-O-M/TimetableProject.git